Below please find CountyCare’s Clinical Practice Guidelines.

 US Preventive Services Task Force

-The US Preventive Services Task Force has concluded that the current evidence is insufficient.
-The balance of the benefits and harms to visual skin by a clinician screening for skin cancer in asymptomatic adults is yet to be determined.
+The US Preventive Services Task Force has concluded that the current evidence is insufficient and that the balance of benefit and harms of visual skin by a clinician to screen for skin cancer in asymptomatic adults cannot be determined.

 *Diabetes Mellitus Type 2 Screening